SanjaiScript/SanjaiScript/README.md

 ---

 ## 🚀 About Me
-I’m an **Embedded Systems Trainee** passionate about **low-level programming, Linux internals, and firmware development**.
+I’m an Embedded Systems Trainee with a passion for low-level programming, Linux internals, and firmware development.
-I enjoy **building efficient embedded solutions, debugging system-level issues, and exploring hardware-software interactions**.
+I love solving system-level challenges, optimizing code for hardware, and building reliable embedded solutions.

-Currently, I am training at **Emertxe Bangalore**, focusing on **C, C++, Linux kernel, device drivers, and firmware projects**.
+Currently honing my skills at Emertxe Bangalore, focusing on C, C++, Linux kernel, device drivers, and microcontroller firmware.

 ---